Boraginaceae

 記事内に商品プロモーションを含む場合があります

-Heliotrope is a plant known for its sweet vanilla-like fragrance and vibrant purple or white flowers.
-It is popular in gardening and as a potted plant, often used in “scent gardens” for its aromatic qualities.
+The heliotrope is a plant known for its sweet, vanilla-like fragrance and its vibrant purple and white blossoms.
+It is popular in gardening and potted arrangements, and is often used when creating fragrant flower beds.

 Basic Information